Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Non-universal scaling of the population control bias

 In this section we explore the scaling behavior of the population control bias with numerical results for the Bose Hubbard chain.
 Figure \ref{fig:pcb-2Nt} serves to demonstrate how the population control bias becomes a real problem when scaling up the size of the physical system while being constrained with computer resources to work at fixed walker number.
-The walker number is an upper bound on number of non-zero elements of the coefficient vector that have to be stored and thus provides an excellent proxy for the memory requirement.
+The walker number is an upper bound on the number of non-zero elements of the coefficient vector that have to be stored and thus provides an excellent proxy for the memory requirement.
 Figure \ref{fig:pcb-2Nt} shows estimators for the energy per particle for a Bose-Hubbard chain with one particle per lattice site as a function of the system size.
-As the energy per particle is an intensive quantity it is expected be become independent of particle number with deviations for small particle numbers due to finite-size effects.
+As the energy per particle is an intensive quantity it is expected to become independent of particle number with deviations for small particle numbers due to finite-size effects.
 This is seen in the data from exact diagonalization (red squares) for up to 12 particles.
 The dashed line is the extrapolated energy per particle for the infinite chain.

 The Monte Carlo data for the shift energy estimator is seen to lie above the exact values, which is a manifestation of the population control bias.
 The data also clearly suggests that the bias in the energy per particle at fixed walker number grows linearly with system size.
-It follows that the bias of the total energy grows quadratically with system size, and thus is not an intensive variable.
-This quadratic scaling suggests that the origin of the bias might be linked to the two-particle interactions present in the Hamiltonian.
+It follows that the bias of the total energy grows quadratically with system size, and thus is not an extensive variable.
+This quadratic scaling with the number of particles suggests that the origin of the bias might be linked to the two-particle interactions present in the Hamiltonian.

-The quantum state sampled in Fig.~\ref{fig:pcb-2Nt} correspond to a Mott insulator state, which is characterised by small fluctuations of the number of particles per lattice site and a gap in the excitation spectrum (which opens for $U/J \gtrapprox 3.4$ \cite{Rossini2012}) as a consequence of the relatively high energy cost of having more than one boson on a given lattice site.
+The quantum state sampled in Fig.~\ref{fig:pcb-2Nt} corresponds to a Mott insulator state, which is characterized by small fluctuations of the number of particles per lattice site and a gap in the excitation spectrum (which opens for $U/J \gtrapprox 3.4$ \cite{Rossini2012}) as a consequence of the relatively high energy cost of having more than one boson on a given lattice site.